🌲

 1. The Art of Living, Vipassana Meditation as Taught by S.N.
 Goenka by William Hart: cicp.org.kh

-3. Rob Burbea, Loving-Kindness retreat:
+3. Rob Burbea, Seeing That Frees: dharmaseed.org

-5. "Anicca Vata Sankhara", by Bhikkhu Bodhi.
-Access to Insight (BCBS Edition), 16 June 2011, http://www.accesstoinsight.org/lib/authors/bodhi/bps-essay_43.html
+5. "Anicca Vata Sankhara" by Bhikkhu Bodhi: Access to Insight

 ←back